 - Apparent Correlation – because the relationship between two events does not necessarily mean that one of them results from the other.
 For example, let’s assume for a moment that 100% of employees dissatisfied with some aspect of their work during the 3-year internship in the company were on a sick leave at least once.
 Does the above mean, however, that the cause of dissatisfaction at work is the very fact of getting sick, only because there is a correlation between them (co-occurrence)?
 The above rule is particularly important in the case of questionnaires trying to determine the existence of a specific cause-effect relationship.

 This is the last part of the report, which boils down to a concise presentation of the conclusions from the entire study and issuing recommendations regarding the company’s further conduct.
 Remember that such recommendations are non-binding guidelines, so their formulation does not require any particular form.

 If your survey finally looks like a really extensive document, it is worth placing the summary section itself at the top of the survey report document again.
 This way, the results of your analysis will also become accessible to those people who do not necessarily have time to read the full content of the document.

 We hope that after reading this guide, the answer to the question of how to create a survey report will not be a problem.
 As you can see, it’s not as terrifying as it may seem.

 You can easily create a survey report using our latest tool – the report creator.
-Thanks to this, you will be able to personalise your report as you like – choose important questions, filter them, add descriptions and even your own colours.
-You can send such a personalised report to people who are interested in reading it, in the form of a convenient link.
+Thanks to this, you will be able to personalize your report as you like – choose important questions, filter them, add descriptions, and even your own colors.
+You can send such a personalized report to people who are interested in reading it, in the form of a convenient link.